Healthy Baked Chicken with Creamy Cashews Sauce

-BAKED CHICKEN WITH CREAMY CASHEW SAUCE
+BAKED CHICKEN WITH CREAMY CASHEWS SAUCE

 This baked chicken with creamy cashew sauce and asparagus is a healthy version of traditional chicken parmesan for people who can’t eat dairy.
 It’s delicious, packed with protein and good fat, and easy to make.
 This fantastic creamy cashew sauce gives the dish so much flavor that you want to eat more!
 It is a perfect homemade meal, and the dinner recipe is a must-try.